AtanasovAtanas/pb-interactive-java/EN/01-Exam/03-Problem-03.md

 | Tea | 0.50$ | 0.60$ | 0.70$ |

 Keep in mind the following discounts:
-- With a selected drink without sugar there is a 35% discount.
+- With a selected drink without sugar, there is a 35% discount.
-- With selected drink "Espresso" and bought at least 5 drinks, there is a 25% discount.
+- With a selected drink "Espresso" and bought at least 5 drinks, there is a 25% discount.
-- With an amount of exceeding 15$, 20% discount from the final price.
+- With an amount exceeding 15$, there is a 20% discount from the final price.

 The discounts are applied in the order of their description.